Skip to product information

 Tax included.

-In Tibet and Nepal, images of freightening faces of 'Angry Deities' can be found everywhere.
-In tantric Buddhism, they can be either the images of the fierce, wrathful aspects or forms of buddha's, bodhisattva's, deva's and deities (beings that have thus both a peaceful, friendly appearance and a forceful, horrifying form) or the images of dharmapala's; spirits and gods originating in the Tibetan pre-buddhist indigenous Bon-tradition, that are said to be 'tamed' by Padmasambhava in the 8th century CE and then sworn an oath to protect the buddhist dharma ever since.
+In both (Tibetan) Buddhism and (Shaivist) Hinduism, they often represent the images of the fierce, wrathful aspects or forms of buddha's, bodhisattva's, deva's and deities (beings that have thus both a peaceful, friendly appearance and a forceful, horrifying form).
+In Tibetan Buddhism they can also be the images of dharmapala's; spirits and gods originating in the Tibetan pre-buddhist indigenous Bon-tradition, that are said to be 'tamed' by Padmasambhava in the 8th century CE and then sworn an oath to protect the buddhist dharma ever since.

 But as terrifying as they might appear, they actually are often driven by compassion.
 They are very strong and powerful protectors and guides for those on the path to enlightenment, embodying the power and force needed to go forward and overcome and transform all obstacles on the way.
 They fight against all kinds of demons and evil and in Tibetan Buddhism especially against the enemies of Buddhism.

 This mask was purchased in Kathmandu in the 1980's.
 It is approximately 24 centimeters high and 18 centimeters wide.
-Due to its age and previous usage, of course it might have some damages and imperfections, but overall this mak is in very good condition.
+Due to its age and previous usage, of course it might have some little damages and imperfections, but overall this mask is in very good condition.

 Only one available.